 - Whole life: $2,000 annually for $100,000 coverage

-- Life insurance for kids can provide valuable protection and benefits but isn’t mandatory for every family.
+Having life insurance for kids can provide financial safeguards and valuable lifelong benefits.
+As parents, we naturally want to protect our children in every way possible.
 Assess your budget, existing coverage, and need for peace of mind before buying a policy.

-- Work with an experienced insurance advisor to review your options and ensure you get the right policy.
+The younger you enroll your children in life insurance, the lower the long-term costs.
+Work with an experienced insurance advisor to review your options and ensure you get the right policy.